Riimu/Kit-PathJoin/README.md

 ## Credits ##

-This library is copyright 2014 - 2015 to Riikka Kalliomäki.
+This library is Copyright (c) 2014-2017 Riikka Kalliomäki.

 See LICENSE for license and copying information.